 Self-Quarantine for Korean and Foreign Residents

-You will have to download the Self-Quarantine Safety Protection app.
+First things first, everyone must download the Self-Quarantine Safety Protection app.
 At the airport, officials will check to see that the app is downloaded and show you how to use the app to input your temperature twice daily.
-They will also check your quarantine address and confirm your contact information to reach you by — either a phone number or KakaoTalk.

 I only needed to show them my passport and Alien Registration Card — in my case, Overseas Korean Identification — which had my address printed on the back.
 They called my Korean phone number to make sure it was working, and they inputted my first temperature reading on the quarantine app at the airport.